Luttrellstown Castle: The Luttrell family

 The demesne and adjoining lands were granted to Sir Geoffrey de Luterel about 1210 by King John of England.
 Sir Geoffrey served as the king's minister on many missions of state to Ireland from 1204 to 1216.
 He was the ancestor of the Luttrells of Dunster Castle in Somersetshire, England.
 The family became the biggest landowners in the district by the 17th century.
 Robert Luttrell was treasurer of St Patrick's Cathedral and Lord Chancellor of Ireland from 1235 to 1245, and married into the Plunkett family.

 The castle was started by Sir Geoffrey Luttrell, the 5th Lord Luttrell, who was born about 1385.
 Sir Thomas Luttrell was Chief Justice of the Irish Common Pleas, 1534-1554, and actively involved in the dissolution of the monasteries.
 He acquired the lands of St Mary's Abbey at Coolmine.

 Colonel Henry Luttrell, (born about 1655, died 22 October 1717), the second son of Thomas Luttrell of Luttrellstown, was an Anglo-Irish soldier.
 He was suspected of betraying the Irish leader Patrick Sarsfield, either by his precipitate withdrawal of his Jacobite troops or by giving the army of King William III of England strategic information about a ford of a river, leading to the loss of the Battle of Aughrim in 1691.
 The Sarsfield estate at Lucan Manor coincidentally bordered Luttrellstown.
 After the Siege of Limerick, Luttrell brought his regiment into the Williamite cause.
 For this act, he was rewarded with the forfeited estates of his elder brother, Simon Luttrell, including Luttrellstown, and was made a major general in the Dutch army.
 He was assassinated in his sedan chair outside his townhouse in Stafford Street, Dublin, in October 1717.
 Colonel Simon Luttrell, 1st Earl of Carhampton (1713–14 January 1787), was an Irish nobleman who became a politician at Westminster.
 He was the second son of Colonel Henry Luttrell of Luttrellstown and became Lord Lieutenant of County Dublin.
+His daughter Anne became in 1771 the wife of Prince Henry, Duke of Cumberland and Strathearn, brother of King George III.